ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Editing a room](./images/tutPlatformer_10.png)

-Then draw a level by clicking on a type on the left and then placing it with your mouse in the big area on the right.
+Then draw a level by clicking on a template on the left and then placing it with your mouse in the big area on the right.
 Hold `Shift` to add multiple copies at once.
 Don't forget about the robot!

 You can expand your level to any side, and copies don't need to be inside the blue frame.
 This frame, which is manipulated by view's size, just sets the initially visible part of your level.